CSS-Identity/ADFS-Diag/README.md

   You can get the WMF from https://www.microsoft.com/en-us/download/details.aspx?id=54616

-Download the zip file via the green "code" button and extract the Zip file to a location on the servers you want to trace.
+Download the zip file via the green "code" button and extract the Zip file content to a location on the servers you want to trace.
+Ensure that you have the Scriptfile and the folder "helpermodules" in the target location prior from executing the script.

-You can run the script from Powershell ISE or from Powershell Console
+It is recommended to run the script from Powershell Console.

 ##### Running the Tracing Script interactively:
 When executing the Script without any parameters the script will Render a Forms UI and providing you with the following Options: